-1.2 Application of the Policy:
+2. Application of the Policy:

-The Policy will guide Council, the City's officers and external stakeholders identifying the City's responsibilities for the preparation of structure plans in order to achieve the implementation of the Framework.
+The Policy will guide Council, the City's officers and external stakeholders identifying the City's responsibilities for the preparation of structure plans in order to achieve the implementation of the Framework and the information required to be submitted with a planning proposal.

-1.3 Statutory Requirements:
+3. Statutory Requirements: